'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 When we tested this shampoo it whisked away all excess oil, product residue and sebum and we were amazed that it clarified so intensely without stripping our scalp and hair of moisture – remarkably, it didn't affect its colour, either.
 Being a clarifying formula, the brand recommends using it once a week to help prevent your hair from becoming too dry – but if you experience a lot of build-up more regularly you may want to try using it more frequently.
 Either way, this is the best deep cleansing product we've ever used.

-Kérastase's Densifique Bain Densité is an ultra-nourishing shampoo that we found really locked moisture into our hair, thanks to the lightweight-yet-nourishing power of hyaluronic acid.
+Kérastase's Densifique Bain Densité shampoo is an ultra-nourishing formula that we found really locked moisture into our hair, thanks to the lightweight-yet-nourishing power of hyaluronic acid.
 It cleansed brilliantly and left out hair with a great amount of lift.

-It's also one of the few shampoos for fine hair we tested that left us feeling like we could skip conditioner – which may be a plus to those with particularly oily hair like our tester.
-The only issue we could potentially see with this product is its perfumed scent, which some may find overpowering or not to their tastes.
+It's also one of the few shampoos for fine hair we tested that left our tester feeling like she could skip conditioner – which may be a plus to those with particularly oily hair like our tester.
+The only issue we could potentially see arising from use of this product is its perfumed scent, which some may find overpowering or not to their tastes.
+Other than that, it's pretty great.

-Reasons to avoid: Scent may be too overpowering
+Cons: Scent may be too intense for some

-Reasons to avoid: Not great for dry hair
+Cons: Not a great match for dry hair

 How we tested the best shampoo for fine hair and thinning hair

 Well versed though I am in choosing and using the best hair products for very fine hair, I took on the task of testing several shampoos for consideration for this guide to ensure it was as well-researched as possible.
-To write a detailed and refined guide to the very best options, I tried dozens of products at various price points.
+To write a detailed and refined guide to the very best options, I put dozens of products at varying price points to the test.

 I tested each formula for several days, using each one both with and without conditioner, to get a clear understanding of how they made my hair look, feel and behave post-wash.
 I also looked closely at each product's packaging, how much of the formula I needed to cleanse my entire scalp and head of hair and how well the results lasted until my next wash.

-Many shampoos for fine and thinning hair are a little more expensive than other formulas, so you might be wondering if expensive shampoo is better.
-In my honest opinion, if you have thin hair and can spend a little extra on your haircare products, it's an investment you won't regret.
-Pricier shampoos sometimes stretch further and therefore last longer, but these brands may also be more transparent about the ingredients used, while many formulas are gentler on your strands.
+As for whether expensive shampoo is better, I honestly believe that if you have thin hair and can spend a little extra on your haircare products it's an investment you won't regret.
+Pricier shampoos sometimes stretch further and therefore last longer, while many formulas are gentler on your strands.

 How to choose the best shampoo for fine hair and thinning hair